advance100/doc_webpack/configuration.md

 ### `output.hotUpdateFunction`

-The JSONP function used by webpack for asnyc loading of hot update chunks.
+The JSONP function used by webpack for async loading of hot update chunks.

 > Default: `"webpackHotUpdate"`